DataDog/managed-kubernetes-auditing-toolkit/README.md

 [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) is a popular mechanism to allow pods to assume AWS IAM roles, by exchanging a Kubernetes service account token for AWS credentials through the AWS STS API (`AssumeRoleWithWebIdentity`).

 MKAT can identify the trust relationships between K8s service accounts and AWS IAM roles, and display them in a table or as a graph.
+It works by looking both at the trust policy of the IAM roles, and at the service accounts that are associated with the pods running in the cluster.

 ```bash
 $ mkat eks find-role-role-relationships